Baptisms, Weddings and Funerals

 We also read banns for those who are living in the parish and are marrying in a church elsewhere.

-Please contact the church office for more details.
+Please contact the vicar for more details.

 "A funeral marks the close of a human life on earth.
 It is an opportunity for friends and family to express their grief, to give thanks for the life which has now completed its journey in this world and to commend the person into God's keeping."

 In addition we provide follow-up care with the offer of a visit from our Pastoral Care Team and an annual Memorial Service held in November for those who have been bereaved at any time in their lives.
-Many people find this very helpful.
+Many people find this helpful.